zhw2590582/ArtPlayer/packages/artplayer-document/docs/en/Advance.md

 ## notice

--   类型: `Object`
+-   Type: `Object`

-管理提示信息的对象
+Manage the object of prompt information

-属性 `show` 输出自定义提示信息，默认停留时间为两秒，且新的信息会马上覆盖旧的信息
+Attribute `show` output custom prompt information, the default residence time is two seconds, and the new information will immediately cover the old information

 <div className="run-code">▶ Run Code</div>